[TOC]

 - Discussion on Chatbot Architecture: User

-provided an in-depth explanation of the architectural differences between ChatGPT, SD, and SDXL models.
+@JHprovided an in-depth explanation of the architectural differences between ChatGPT, SD, and SDXL models.
 According to them, ChatGPT primarily uses a casual decoding transformer that performs inference based on next token prediction tasks.
 On the other end, SD models primarily use a convolutional U-Net architecture, inputting output embeddings from Clip L for SD v1 and from Clip L + openClip G for SDXL.
 The U-Net architecture incorporates cross attention layers and self attention layers, trained via variational lower bound loss and a noise prediction loss.
-Lastly,@JH
+Lastly,@JHdeems it is reasonable to expect these different architectures to learn concepts differently due to their distinct objectives.

 Eleuther Discord Summary